hallambaker/Mathematical-Mesh/Web/Reference/key.md

     /shares   The number of shares to create
 ````

-The `share` command returns a randomized secret value and a set of shares for the secret
+The `key share` command returns a randomized secret value and a set of shares for the secret
 formatted as a UDF Encryption key type and Share types

-% ConsoleReference (KeyShare)
+% ConsoleReference (_Output, KeyShare)

 # key recover